hgupta/svg-text-wrap/README.md

 # SVG Text Wrap like Neo4j
-SVG Text Wrapping of long labels like Neo4j.
+SVG Text Wrapping of long labels inside SVG figures like Neo4j.
 Currently only for circles.

 ### [**Codepen Demo**][codepen]